From Kylie Jenner’s Bunny Costume To Busy Phillips & A Possum, Celebs Are Doing Easter In Quarantine

 This year, the theme of Easter seems to be tie-dye, maybe having eggs at home, and unexpected animal stand-ins for the Easter bunny.
 Whether you are celebrating or not, watching celebrities get festive in quarantine is undoubtedly entertaining.

-Click through to see how some of your favorite celebrities are celebrating Easter.
+Click through to see how some of your favourite celebrities are celebrating Easter.